Grisons: Languages

 The Grisons is the only canton of Switzerland with three official languages: German (74.7%), Romansh (13.9%), and Italian (13.9%) with the remaining 13% speaking another language natively.

+More speakers of the Romansh language live in the Grisons than in any other canton, although it has become a minority language there.
+Since the late Middle Ages the Romansh language has greatly reduced (by more than half the original territory, that included Liechtenstein and sections of western Austria) the area where it is spoken by the majority of the population.

-The Romansh language is spoken only in the Grisons.
-It consists of five dialect groups, each with its own written language: Sursilvan, Vallader, Puter, Surmiran and Sutsilvan.
+Romansh consists of five dialect groups, each with its own written language: Sursilvan, Vallader, Puter, Surmiran and Sutsilvan.
 There also exists a common written language called Rumantsch Grischun.

 Romansh has been recognized as one of four "national languages" by the Swiss Federal Constitution since 1938.
 It was declared an "official language" of the Confederation in 1996, meaning that Romansh speakers may use Romansh for correspondence with the federal government and expect to receive a response in Rumantsch Grischun.

 Romansh has official language status at the canton level.
 Municipalities in turn are free to specify their own official languages.

 Economy

 Agriculture is still essential to keep remote valleys inhabited and cultivated, differing it from sheer wilderness.
 Agriculture is therefore supported by subsidies by the authorities both national and regional.
 Eight per cent of the population work in agriculture and forestry, where 50 per cent of the production is certified as organic.
 Agriculture includes forests and mountain pasturage in summer, particularly of cows, sheep and goats.

 Since wolf and bear have returned, the use of Maremma Sheepdogs is not unusual.
 Although mountain pastures are predominant, there is also wine production in the Rhine Valley, particularly in Fläsch, Maienfeld, Jenins and Malans.
-This areas is referred to as the Bündner Herschaft.
+This area is referred to as the Bündner Herschaft.
 In the southern valleys of Mesolcina and Val Poschiavo there is corn (maize) and chestnut farming, allowed by the milder climate.
 In the Mesolcina, olive trees are also grown.

 24 per cent of the workforce are employed in industry whereas 68 per cent work in the service industry.
 The most industrialized region is naturally that of Chur.
 Ems-Chemie is based in Domat/Ems and is a major employer in the area.